Ladysnake/Ladysnake.github.io/wiki/requiem/configuration.md

 ### Tags
 The lists below represent a file tree taking root in the `tags` directory of a datapack.

-**New: Edit tags directly in this section, then click "Export" at the end to generate your datapack!**
+**New: Edit tags directly in this section by clicking on the 📝 buttons, then click "Export" at the end to generate your datapack!**

 *Checking "Replace Existing" deletes default values.*